IBM/ibm-cloud-sdk-common/README.md

 }

-// Construct the service instance. myservice, err := exampleservicev1.NewExampleServiceV1(options)
+// Construct the service instance. service, err := exampleservicev1.NewExampleServiceV1(options)
+if err != nil {
+    panic(err)
+}

+// 'service' can now be used to invoke operations.
 ...

-// Later when the access token expires, the application must acquire
-// a new access token, then set it on the authenticator.
-// Subsequent request invocations will include the new access token. authenticator.BearerToken = "<new-access-token>"
+// Later, if your bearer token value expires, you can set a new one like this: newToken := // ... obtain new bearer token value authenticator.BearerToken = newToken
 ```

 </details>